Battle of Cape St. Vincent (1797): Battle

-At about 2:30, Excellent having been directed by signal to bear up, edged away and at 2:35, arriving abreast of the disabled Spanish three-decker Salvator del Mundo, engaged the latter on her weather bow for a few minutes; then passing on to the next Spanish ship in succession, the San Ysidro, whose three topmasts had already been shot away.
-This ship Captain Collingwood engaged closely until 2:50 when, after a gallant defence in her crippled state, the San Ysidro hauled down the Spanish flag.
+At about 2:30, Excellent, having been directed by signal to bear up, edged away and at 2:35, arriving abreast of the disabled Spanish three-decker Salvator del Mundo, engaged the latter on her weather bow for a few minutes; then passing on to the next Spanish ship, San Ysidro, whose three topmasts had already been shot away.
+This ship Captain Collingwood engaged closely until 2:50 when, after a gallant defence in her crippled state, San Ysidro hauled down the Spanish flag.

-Moments later, Excellent and Diadem commenced an attack on the Salvator del Mundo, with Excellent stationing herself on the weather bow and Diadem on the lee quarter of the Spanish three-decker.
-Observing that the Victory was about to pass close astern, the Salvator del Mundo, which had more or less been disabled, judiciously hauled down her flag as soon as some of Victory's bow guns came to bear.
+Moments later, Excellent and Diadem commenced an attack on Salvador del Mundo, with Excellent stationing herself on the weather bow and Diadem on the lee quarter of the Spanish three-decker.
+Salvador del Mundo, more or less disabled, saw Victory was about to pass close astern firing her bow guns and judiciously hauled down her flag.

-By about 3:00, Excellent was already in close action with San Nicolás which, with foretop mast shot away, had been in action against Captain.
+By about 3:00, Excellent was already in close action with San Nicolás which, with foretop mast shot away, had encountered Captain.
 Excellent fired broadsides into San Nicolás and then made sail to clear ahead.
 To avoid Excellent, San Nicolás luffed up and ran foul of San José, which had suffered the loss of mizzen mast and other damage.

 Captain was by now almost uncontrollable with her wheel shot away.
-At this point, her foretop mast fell over the side leaving her in a completely unmanageable state and with little option but to board the Spanish vessels.
-Captain opened fire on the Spanish vessels with her larboard (port) side broadside and then put the helm over and hooked her larboard cat-head with the starboard quarter of San Nicolás.
+At this point, her foretop mast fell over the side leaving her unmanageable, with little option but to board the Spanish vessels.
+Captain opened fire with her larboard broadside, and then put the helm over and hooked her larboard cat-head with the starboard quarter of San Nicolás.